owldance/hootNAS/live-boot/btrfs-raid-support.md

-# Using btrfs RAID1 for live-boot persistence
+# Adding btrfs RAID1 for live-boot persistence

 Using btrfs RAID1 for live-boot persistence is very convenient, because btrfs supports RAID1 creation and management out-of-the-box, and mounting a btrfs